MisterCoffey/MisterCoffey.github.io/_posts/2017-01-2-Kickster.md

 We can build a simple algorithm that predicts the potential success of a Kickstarter campaign with 68 percent accuracy.

-We model uses logistic regression and simply assesses the probability of whether whether a campaign will successful or not.
+The model uses logistic regression and assesses the probability of whether whether a campaign will successful or not.

 We can train a decent model on the following variables: 1.
 The category and subcategory of the campaign; 2.
 The funding goal; 3.
 The number of fundraising levels; 4.
 The duration of the campaign; 5.
 The day the campaign succeeded; and 6.The month the campaign achieved succeeded.